 IGEA Announces Participation in coflex® Study for Spinal Stenosis

-The specialists of IGEA Brain & Spine are pleased to announce their participation in the coflex COMMUNITY study.
+The specialists of IGEA Brain, Spine & Orthopedics are pleased to announce their participation in the coflex COMMUNITY study.
 The study, conducted by SPIRITT, will research the outcomes of patients living with spinal stenosis who have undergone the coflex Interlaminar Technology procedure.

 This minimally invasive procedure is designed as an alternative to more invasive surgical techniques, such as fusion surgery.
 This allows for a shorter hospital stay and minimal recovery.
 In addition, the coflex device prevents compression from reoccurring and provides greater range of motion.